If you're a knowledge worker you make decisions everyday. In fact, whether you realize it or not, decisions are your job.

 There are decisions where:

 - Outcomes are known.
 In this case the range of outcomes is known and the individual outcome is also known.
 This is the easiest way to make decisions.
 If I hold out my hand and drop a ball, it will fall to the ground.
 I know this with near certainly.

 - Outcomes are unknown and probabilities are unknown.
 In this case the distribution of outcomes are unknown and the individual outcomes are necessarily unknown.
 This is uncertainty.

-We often think we’re making decisions in #2 but we're really operating in #3.
+We often think we're making decisions in #2 but we're really operating in #3.
 The difference may seem trivial but it makes a world of difference.

 Ignorance is a state of the world where some possible outcomes are unknown: when we've moved from #2 to #3.